 Stem cell therapy for people with Parkinson's – the alternative to brain pacemakers is about to make a breakthrough

-The first tests of this promising device will begin in January 2023 Therapy in people with Parkinson's disease, in which the diseased brain cells are replaced by healthy nerve cells.
-Eight brave people from England and Sweden will be the first people to have this new method tested on themselves.
-And if everything goes well, there is a very good chance that stem cell therapy will be rolled out in just five years.
+The first tests of this promising therapy in people with Parkinson's, in which the diseased brain cells are replaced by healthy nerve cells, will start as early as January 2023.
+Eight brave people from England and Sweden will be the first people to have this new method tested on them.
+And if everything goes well, there is a very good chance that stem cell therapy will be rolled out in five years.

 Leading the research and development of stem cell transplantation is Prof Malin Parmar from Lund University in Sweden.
 Together with Prof Roger Barker from the University of Cambridge, she is now preparing the tests on humans.